ContentWithEZY/RockPaperScissors/README.md

     [1] Use any name as the username in the LoginManager.
 This username will be your username in the game!
     [2] Use password : "Admin"
     [3] Click Login
-    [4] Enjoy the gameplay!
+    [4] Click Make File, Write File and Read File and then Goto under RockPaperScissors [4] Enjoy the gameplay!

 --## DEV LOG ##--